ozzysp/image-processing-package/README.md

 # image_processing

 Description.
-# The package package_name is used to:
+# The package processing_image is used to:
 		Processing:
 			- Histogram matching
 			- Structural similarity